Pharkie/scribe/README.md

   printer from hanging during initialisation.
 - **Web server upgrades** - Favicon and 404 pages included

-I've modified the below text to reflect these changes, so it's now a mix of the original and my changes.
+The below is a mix of the original and my changes.

 All credit to UrbanCircles for the original concept, 3D model and original code.
 Have fun, makers!